 See the current bulletin under Academic Policies and Procedures/Graduation Requirements.
 CAS requires students to meet with their major advisor to review the completion of their degree.
 An audit signed by the department chair is required by some interdisciplinary programs and should be returned to the Registrar’s Office.

-The Advising Office has many resources for faculty and can help with issues such as student absences, withdrawals, and repeating courses.
+The Academic Success Office has many resources for faculty and can help with issues such as student absences, withdrawals, and repeating courses.

 The Chair is responsible for the department budget.
 This includes: